mig1991/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Miguel Augusto for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Miguel Augusto](https://github.com/mig1991) for the Lighthouse Labs Web Development Bootcamp.

-# This is an H1 header (largest)

-###### This is an H6 header (smallest)
+# Header Sizing
+using one # gives you the largest header size

+using ###### will give you the smallest